wso2-extensions/esb-connector-workday/docs/workingWithHumanResourcesInWorkday.md

 ```

 **Properties**
-* workdayGetAcademicAppointmentTrackAdditionalDataRecords: One or more records that needs to be added.
+* workdayGetAcademicAppointmentTrackAdditionalDataRecords: One or more records that needs to be added for example "academicAppointmentTrackId".

 **Sample request**